Badr Siwane

 Badr Siwane (born 1 January 1994) is a Moroccan triathlete.

 He was the men's winner at the 2017 and 2018 African Triathlon Championships.

 He represented Morocco at the 2019 African Games held in Rabat, Morocco and he won the men's triathlon event.
+He won the silver medal in this event at the 2023 African Games held in Accra, Ghana.